crazoter/My-Docs/docs/manga_reviews.md

 * **Points**:
   * [BIG SPOILERS FROM FINISHED NOVEL]: 49f0bad299687c62334182178bfd75d8 7f021a1415b86f2d013b2618fb31ae53.
 Still, it's not too bad because the story is implied to 0663b8af9df17b966dc2116a2a4ce571 with less 21c3a46e069cdaac3ea89bd54449edaf.
     * Use MD5 decryptor to see the spoilers.
 * **Should you read it**: The story is less like manga / manhwa and more like chinese drama with all the tragedy, scheming and plotting.
-It's a read I found hard to put down.
+It's a read I found hard to put down, and is quite entertaining.
+The big spoilers above is kinda a put off, but I still can't help but continue reading it.

 </TabItem>